Janey Godley

 Jane Godley Currie (20 January 1961 – 2 November 2024), known professionally as Janey Godley, was a Scottish stand-up comedian, actress, writer and political activist.
 She began her stand-up career in 1994, and won various awards for her comedy in the 2000s.

 During the COVID-19 pandemic, she made a series of voice over clips of politicians and other well known personalities.
 The following year, she was dropped from a pantomime performance of Beauty and the Beast after a series of controversial racist tweets emerged, for which Godley later apologised.
 She was later diagnosed with ovarian cancer, from which she died in 2024.

 Early life

 Godley was born Jane Godley Currie, in Lennoxtown, Stirlingshire (now part of East Dunbartonshire) on 20 January 1961.
 The youngest of four children born to Annie and Jim Currie, she was raised on Kenmore Street in Shettleston, a district in the East End of Glasgow, and attended Eastbank Academy.
 Living in poverty, which was rife in the East End during that time, Godley left school at 16 with no qualifications.
-Her parents were alcoholics and her mother was also addicted to tranquilisers.
+Her parents were alcoholics and her mother was also addicted to tranquillisers.
 Her uncle molested her and her sister for a number of years during their childhoods, crimes for which he was sentenced to two years in prison in 1996.
 Annie went missing and was found dead in 1982 by the River Clyde; Godley said that she believed that her mother had been murdered by her abusive boyfriend Peter Greenshields.